nrwl/nx/docs/shared/tutorials/gradle.md

 When Nx runs a Gradle task, it hands off the execution of that task to Gradle, so all task dependencies and configuration settings in the Gradle configuration are still respected.

-By running the task via Nx however, the computation was cached for reuse.
-Now, running `./nx run application:build` again, will be near instant as the result from the previous command will be used.
+By running the task via Nx, however, the task computation was cached for reuse.
+Now, running `./nx run application:build` again, will complete almost instantly as the result from the previous execution will be used.

 ```{% command="./nx run application:build" %}